-Problem Formulation: Should the proposed sites be approved?
-That is: Does California need LNG, and if so, which, if any, of the proposed sites is appropriate?
-Initiating Event: Applicant files for approval of three sites.

-Alternatives: Site at Point Conception: A Site at Oxnard: A Site at Lost Angeles: A Site at any combination of: A, A, A
+Problem Formulation: Should the proposed sites That is: Does California nee which, if any, of the propose priate? d LNG, and if s Initiating Event: Applicant files for approval of three sites.
+Alternatives: Site at Point Conception: A^{1} Site at Oxnard: A^2 Site at Los Angeles: A^3 Site at any combination of: A^1, A^2, A^3